 Synopsis: An intense portrayal of elite soldiers who have one of the most dangerous jobs in the world: disarming bombs in the heat of combat.
-When a new sergeant, James, takes over a highly trained bomb disposal team amidst violent conflict, he surprises his two subordinates, Sanborn and Eldridge, by recklessly plunging them into a deadly game of urban combat.
+When a new sergeant, James (Jeremy Renner), takes over a highly trained bomb disposal team amidst violent conflict, he surprises his two subordinates, Sanborn and Eldridge, by recklessly plunging them into a deadly game of urban combat.
 James behaves as if he's indifferent to death.
 As the men struggle to control their wild new leader, the city explodes into chaos, and James' true character reveals itself in a way that will change each man forever.

 One of the best war movies yet made.

 Filmmakers have taken us to the Middle East’s ongoing conflicts before.
 Peter Berg’s intense The Kingdom (2007), Brian de Palma’s Redacted (2007) and Sam Mendes Jarhead (2005) all put us in ‘The Suck’, bullets cracking into concrete walls over our heads and hostile civilians screaming at us, “Get out!
 Get out!”.

 But, try as those skilled directors might, those movie-going experiences remained abstract; there was no doubt that we were watching from the relative safety of overpriced cinema seats.
 As good as they were (and The Kingdom was very good), they were no more involving than a good action film or a sad drama.

 This sanitised view has hurt the credibility of Iraq-themed films to-date, but Kathryn Bigelow’s The Hurt Locker is less about the intensity of the conflict (though it does that with aplomb), and more about understanding the men in the heat and by extension, what defines their bravery and drives them into the path of death.